Nagendra1997/mesibo-documentation/index.md

 - Participant - a user participating in the conference
 - Publishing - publishing/sending self video and voice stream to the conference
 - Subscribing - Receiving video and voice stream of other participants
+- Publisher - The participant sending self video and voice stream
+- Subscriber - The participant viewing other's voice and video stream

 ## Mesibo Conferencing and Streaming

 Mesibo has made it simple to use and build with the group calling and streaming APIs.
 In just a few steps, you can set up any type of streaming and conferencing application you need- webinar, virtual meeting and conferencing, live events, and more.

-It is assumed that you are already familiar with mesibo group messaging. mesibo group calling simply extends the existing features of group messaging with additional permissions and control, for example, room resolution, talk detection, who can publish and who can video, voice+video or voice only, etc. Your existing groups will now have additional conferencing settings.
+You can set up any type of conferencing application in just a few steps using group calling and streaming APIs. mesibo group calling simply extends the existing features of group messaging with additional permissions and control, for example, room resolution, talk detection, who can publish and who can video, voice+video or voice only, etc. Yur existing groups will now have additional conferencing settings.

 ### Fundamentals of Group Messaging & Group calling